Dhruv-m-Shah/Riot-Discord-Bot/README.md

 ## Preface

-For those who may not be familiar, League of Legends and Valorant are online multiplayer video games developed by RIOT.
-This bot helps players display, share, and analyze in game stats.
+For those who may not be familiar, League of Legends and Valorant are very popular online multiplayer video games developed by RIOT.
+This bot helps players display, share, and analyze in game stats using player data that is received from RIOT API endpoints.

 ## Demo
 <h1 align="center">